-There were no requests for Master Plan Amendments submitted in 2013.
-Staff believes that this indicates that the existing Master Plan Land Use Map remains relevant to accommodate the desired development of the City and, therefore, is an indication that broader Master Plan Land Use Map updates or changes do not need to be explored at this time.
+An increased number of requests for Master Plan Amendments could be an indication that the Master Plan and the Land Use Map should be evaluated for a possible update to the Plan.
+Over the last few years since the adoption of the Plan in 2006, there have been only a limited number of requests.
+Staff believes this indicates that the existing Master Plan Land Use Map remains relevant to accommodate the desired development of the City and, therefore, is an indication that broader Master Plan Land Use Map updates or changes do not need to be explored at this time.